joshey-bit/Python_Projects/Auto_Email/resume/readme.md

-# Copy your updated resume in this folder and delete this md file.
+# Copy your updated resume in this folder and delete this readme.md file.